Castelvill/SandstormBox/docs/Instructions.md

 **Description**

-    creates a variable with provided id from the selected or last existing context or overwrites the context of the existing variable with the same id.
+    Create a variable with provided id from the selected or last existing context or overwrite the context of the existing variable with the same id.
 New variables will exist only in the current scope.

 **Parameters**